AltspaceVR/AltspaceSDK-wiki/Known-Issues.md

 * No screen space effects, point clouds, or particle effects, or other tricky stuff.
 * Cannot hide objects once added to the scene, or have transparent objects.
 * Physic reps are not exact (object aligned cuboids, 80% the size of a bounding box)
+* MTL files must contain *only* the materials actually used, and must not link to broken or missing textures. *MAYA MAY EXPORT BAD MTL FILES BY DEFAULT*.
+If an object is not showing up, open the MTL file in a text editor and clean out any extra materials.

 [1]: https://chromium.googlesource.com/chromiumos/manifest-versions/+/master/paladin/buildspecs/